Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/neon.rst

 File: ``neon_7_1.s``

-From the lecture, we already know the 4x4 transpose kernel.
+From the lecture, we already know the :math:`4 \times 4` transpose kernel.
 Therefore, we have the following idea:

 1. Divide the 8x8 matrix A into four 4x4 sub-matrices
 2. Transpose each 4x4 sub-matrix
 3. Save T(A) and T(D) sub-matrix to matrix B
-4. Swap B and C: Save T(B) to bottom-left sub-matrix of B and T(C) to top-right sub-matrix of B
+4. Swap sub-matrix B and C: Save T(B) to bottom-left sub-matrix of B and T(C) to top-right sub-matrix of B

 .. image:: ../_static/images/report_25_05_22/trans_8_8.png
     :align: left